jainaangi/100-Days-Coding-Challenge-Java/README.md

 📌Day 11: Find the Sum of the First N Natural Numbers Using a While Loop

 Problem Statement: Write a Java program to find the sum of the first N natural numbers using a while loop.

+📌Day 12: Print a Square Pattern of Asterisks Using a For Loop

+Problem Statement: Write a Java program to print a square pattern of asterisks.

+📌Day 12: Reverse a Given Number Using a For Loop

+Problem Statement: Write a Java program to reverse a given number using a for loop.

+📌Day 13: Reverse a Given String

+Problem Statement: Write a Java program to reverse a given string.

+📌Day 13: Check If a Number Is Prime Using a For Loop

+Problem Statement: Write a Java program to check if a number is prime or not using a for loop.